 Another very common mechanism used by web applications and other systems to increase password security is forcing the user to regularly change their password.
 Such mechanisms usually store the hashes for old passwords and therefore do not let the user reuse any of their previous passwords.

-Unfortunately, this policy introduces a very false sense of security because users find easy ways to go around it.
-Let’s be honest, what do we do when the system asks us to update our password?
+Unfortunately, such password requirements introduce a very false sense of security because users find easy ways to go around them.
+Let’s be honest, what do we do when the system asks us for a password reset?
 We usually add the next consecutive number at the end and just keep replacing it every three months when asked (password1, password2, password3…).

 This technique does not increase password entropy and does not in any way prevent dictionary attacks.
 Therefore, more and more big players including Microsoft are moving away from recommending regular password changes.
 Even large institutions such as FTC are now recommending against this, so don’t implement this mechanism in your web application.

 Even if you come up with the most secure password, it becomes insecure if you use it on every website and in every application.
 With the number of global data breaches, there is a big chance that your password for some sites has been compromised.
 If you think this is unlikely, you may be surprised: just enter your email address on Have I Been Pwned.

 Luckily, most sites do not actually store unencrypted passwords (although even the biggest players on the market have been guilty of it).
 This means, that in the case of a data breach, it’s only the password hash that is compromised.
 However, in many cases, the hashes are not secure.
 Many web applications use old and easy to compromise hash algorithms such as MD5.
 In such a case, the attacker needs much less time to find the password on the basis of a hash.
 Of course, the simpler your password, the faster it will be compromised.

 Unfortunately, there is no way to check for password reuse in your web application.
 Therefore, you must simply educate your users and trust that they follow your suggestions.